Home UpStaff

 Letter of commendation, from Captain Bruce W. Chittenden, Commander of A Co., 4th Battalion, 26th Infantry 3rd BCT Brigade, Ft.
 Dix, NJ,

-for outstanding physical fitness during basic combat training.
+for excellence during basic combat training.

 Pictures

-Richard A. Smalley holding corner's of squad flag, U.S. Army Academy of Health Science, Ft.
+Richard Smalley after Basic Combat, Fort Dix, New Jersey, summer of 1990 Richard Smalley holding corner’s of squad flag, U.S. Army Academy of Health Science, Ft.
 Sam Houston, San Antonio, Texas, fall of 1990

 U.S. Army Academy of Health Science,